greg-raven/Uncommon-Sense/_drafts/staging.md

 Nobody can be trusted with unlimited power.
 The more power a regime has, the more likely people will be killed.
 This is a major reason for promoting freedom.
 Rudolph Rummel

 What we don't see is that freedom is not a concept in which people can do anything they want, be anything they can be.
 Freedom is about authority.
 Freedom is about the willingness of every single human being to cede to lawful authority a great deal of discretion about what you do.
 Rudolph W. Giuliani

-Few men desire liberty; most men wish only for a just master.
-Sallust

 Among the natural rights [of the people] are these: first, a right to life; secondly, to liberty; thirdly to property; together with the right to support and defend them in the best manner they can.
 Samuel Adams